copleykj/socialize-base-model/README.md

 6. Specify allow rules for the collection as a final layer of security thus allowing total client side manipulation.

-Now we are all set up to use the new `Book` class, and since we've properly secured our database writes through a combination of [SimpleSchema][1] and allow rules, we can now do all of our database operations using client side database methods.
+Now we are all set up to use the new `Book` class, and since we've properly secured our database writes through a combination of [SimpleSchema][simple-schema] and allow rules, we can now do all of our database operations using client side database methods.

->**Don't believe client side only database is possible?** Check the [results][2] of Discover Meteor's allow/deny security challenge and take note that it mentions issues with other submissions, but you'll only find *Kelly Copley* listed under people who got it right.
+>**Don't believe client side only database is possible?** Check the [results][allow-deny] of Discover Meteor's allow/deny security challenge and take note that it mentions issues with other submissions, but you'll only find *Kelly Copley* listed under people who got it right.
 Guess how I secured my solution ;-).

 With this in mind, lets insert a book in to the database client side.